Deuter Kid Comfort Pro Review

 This pack has two waistband pockets (one on each side).
 Given the slim design, large smartphones won't fit, or you won't be able to use the zipper.
 One belt pocket holds a mirror (above left) you can use to spy on your passenger and the other pocket has a built-in keychain.
 The pockets require some effort and time to fit an oversized iPhone (above right) into the belt pocket when the waist strap is cinched tight.
 The belt pockets curve when the waist strap is tightened, which makes it hard to get larger items in.

-The main storage compartment is large and deep enough for all your essentials, such as diapers, a spare outfit for your baby, a baby bottle or sippy cup, etc. The pocket is accessible when the backpack is off or by a helper.
+The main storage compartment is large and deep enough for all your essentials, such as diapers, a spare outfit for your baby, a top-ranked baby bottle or a cup from our best sippy cup review, etc. The pocket is accessible when the backpack is off or by a helper.
 The compartment has an elasticated strap that cinches and a plastic hook/loop at the top.
 The pack also has a medium-sized pocket on the back.
 The pocket is fairly deep and closes with Velcro.

 The detachable daypack stows (above left) inside the main compartment and is a handy way to keep diaper-changing supplies on hand.
 The daypack is simple, with one pocket inside; an adult or child can use it.
 There is also a dedicated pocket for canopy storage on the back near the cockpit (above right).

 Should You Buy the Deuter Kid Comfort Pro?